cyberelic/cyberelic.github.io/index.md

 ---

-here is a simple script that i used while trying to bypass and upload filter.
+here is a simple script that i used while trying to bypass an upload filter.

 ```bash